hyperledger-cacti/cacti/packages/cactus-test-cmd-api-server/README.md

 ## Contributing

-See [CONTRIBUTING.md](../../CONTRIBUTING.md) for contribution requirements.
+See [CONTRIBUTING.md][package-doc-contributing-md] for contribution requirements.

 ## License

-This distribution is published under the Apache License Version 2.0 found in the [LICENSE](../../LICENSE) file.
+This distribution is published under the Apache License Version 2.0 found in the [LICENSE][package-doc-license] file.

+[package-doc-src-main-typescript-public-api-ts]: ./src/main/typescript/public-api.ts
+[package-doc-contributing-md]: ../../CONTRIBUTING.md
+[package-doc-license]: ../../LICENSE